Kodlak15/Kodlak15/README.md

 - 👋 Hi, I’m @Kodlak15 aka Cody Stanley.
-- 👀 I’m interested in GIS, automation, web scraping, data science, data analysis, data visualization, data engineering, and machine learning.
-I am particularly interested in the applications of these concepts to the Earth and Atmospheric sciences.
+- 👀 I am interested in data science, machine learning, math/statistics, software engineering/development, and finding ways to automate all sorts of tasks.
+My academic background is in earth science and GIS.
+I am very insterested in opportunities to apply my skills to the earth and atmospheric sciences.
 - 🌱 I’m currently learning a little bit of everything!
-I currently spend the vast majority of my time working with Python.
+I spend the majority of my time learning working with data science oriented projects in Python, but have been learning C++, JS, and SQL on the side.
-- 💞️ I’m looking to collaborate on all sorts of data oriented projects.
+- 💞️ I’m open to collaborating on all sorts of projects, feel free to reach out at my email below!
 - 📫 How to reach me: stanlcod15@gmail.com

 <!---